CodinGame/codingame-game-engine/playground/extensions/extensions-toggle.md

 export const options = [
   ToggleModule.defineToggle({
     // The name of the toggle
+    // replace "myToggle" by the name of the toggle you want to use
     toggle: 'myToggle',
     // The text displayed over the toggle
     title: 'MY TOGGLE',